ember-learn/guides-source/guides/release/models/customizing-serializers.md

 ### Attribute Names

-In Ember Data the convention is to camelize attribute names on a model.
+In EmberData the convention is to camelize attribute names on a model.
 For example:

 ```javascript {data-filename=app/models/person.js}